yashtalwekar/4-bar-linkages/README.md

 Simulation of 4-bar linkages in Python.

-`simulator_based.py` solves the system of equations symbolically
+`simulator_based.py` solves the system of equations symbolically.

 `newton-based.py` uses an implementation of Newton-Raphson method for multiple variables.